ashutoshgithubs/iemhacks_DEV-G/CONTRIBUTING.md

   `git checkout DevG_Contribute`

 - **Make Your Changes**:
 - Now you're ready to dive into the code!
-Open the project in your favorite code editor.
+Open the project in your favourite code editor.
 - Make your changes to the files following the project's coding conventions.
 (If there are no specific conventions documented, follow common JavaScript and React best practices.)

 - **Test the change you made**: